DanielHauge/2.-Semester-Overview/README.md

-# CPHBusiness 1st Cemester Overview.
+# CPHBusiness 2. semester Overview.
 This is the overview repository of 2. semester of cphbusiness PBA Software development.

 ## Work Repositories